bokkypoobah/TheDAOData/README.md

 This repository contains some scripts to retrieve data from The DAO on the Ethereum blockchain.

+**Notes**:
-**Note** As @lyricalpolymath as found out when comparing his results with mine, my results are accurate to 9 decimal places.
+* As @lyricalpolymath as found out when comparing his results with mine, my results are accurate to 9 decimal places.
 See https://github.com/bokkypoobah/TheDAOData/issues/2 . <strike>I won't revise my data as it is accurate enough at the moment.</strike>
+* As @ledgerwatch has discovered, you will need the non `--fast` synced chain for the `debug.traceTransaction(...)` function to return the intermediate states required by this script.
+The Ethereum Wallet will by default `--fast` sync a new chain. `geth` will NOT `--fast` sync a new chain, so you will have to run `geth removedb`, then `geth --support-dao-fork console` to sync.

 **Update 09:44 Aug 31 2016 UTC**
 I've uploaded v4 files with the rounding corrected by using BigNumber maths.
 The files are: